Small Angel, Bray Parish Cemetery, Holyport, Maidenhead, England.

 Mary Aldridge was born in 1838 and Martha in 1847 in Maidenhead, Berkshire to James Aldridge, a grocer, and his wife Mary Ann.

-In 1841, three year old Mary is living with her parents and siblings, James, Charlotte, Ellen and baby Edwards in Folly Hill, Maidenhead, Berkshire.
+In 1841, three-year-old Mary is living with her parents and siblings, James, Charlotte, Ellen, and baby Edward in Folly Hill, Maidenhead, Berkshire.

 1871 and Mary is working as a general domestic servant for the Druce family in London.
-Martha has returned home to Castle Hill in Maidenhead to live with her widowed mother Mary Ann and her elder brother Edward, where she is making a living as a dress maker.
+Martha has returned home to Castle Hill in Maidenhead to live with her widowed mother Mary Ann and her elder brother Edward a gardener, where she is making a living as a dress maker.

 1881 and Mary is working as a parlour maid for the Stenning family in Marylebone, London.
 Martha is still living with her mother and elder brother in Castle Hill, Maidenhead.
 Living with the family at that time is Mary and Martha's widowed sister Ellen.

 1891, Mary is boarding at the home of Peter Mortlock, Fern Cottage, Boyne Hill, Maidenhead.
 Martha is helping to look after her elderly mother Mary Ann and run the sweet shop her mother keeps, along with her elder brother, Edward.
-Sadly Mary Ann was to pass away in 1894, closely followed by her daughter Mary in 1896.
+Sadly, Mary Ann was to pass away in on 22nd August 1894.
+On 29th August 1894, the Maidenhead Advertiser carried the following announcement:

 Edward can be found on the 1911 census, still living at South Cottage in Alwyn Road.
 He was to pass away later that year aged 70.